benjaminselfridge/model-checking/doc/ModelChecking2.md

 helper functions to create these environment predicates in a way that more closely resembles the original `C` code.
-The first such function will be the equality operator, which evaluates two expressions and determines if they are equal:
+The first such function will be the equality operator, which evaluates two expressions and determines if the results are equal:

 ``` {.haskell .literate}
 (.==) :: Eq val => Expr var val -> Expr var val -> Predicate (Env var val)